Dagger Quickstart

 - Next, we will setup a mock Stencil server to serve this proto descriptor set to Dagger.
 Open up a new tab in your terminal and

 The Stencil client being used in Dagger will fetch it by calling this URL.
-This has been already configured in local.properties
+This has been already configured in local.properties, as we have set SCHEMA_REGISTRY_STENCIL_ENABLE to true and pointed SCHEMA_REGISTRY_STENCIL_URLS to http://127.0.0.1:8000/dagger-descriptors.bin.

 Next, we will generate and send some messages to a sample kafka topic as per some proto schema.
 Note that, in